In an Emergency

 It can affect any age group, ethnicity or race.
 It has nothing to do with your income or education.
 Suicide can become a tragedy for anyone.

-Suicide is the tenth leading cause of death among all Americans and the third leading cause of death among young (15-24) Americans.
-In 2015 (the latest year for which national statistics are available) there were 121 suicides per day or one suicide every 12 minutes.
-The 2015 suicide rate in Alabama was 15.4 per 100,000, which is higher than the 2014 U.S. rate of 13.8 per 100,000.
+Suicide is the tenth leading cause of death among all Americans and the second leading cause of death among young (10-24) Americans.
+In 2016 (the latest year for which national statistics are available) there were 123 suicides per day or five suicides every hour.
+The 2016 suicide rate in Alabama was 16.2 per 100,000, which is higher than the 2016 U.S. rate of 13.9 per 100,000.

 Suicide in Alabama

-Fact #4 - The most common and most lethal method of suicide is by using firearms.
-The most recent U.S. data (2015) showed that 49.8% of suicides used firearms.
-During 2015 in Alabama 70.4% of suicides used guns.
-The use of a gun almost always guarantees a fatal outcome.
+Fact #3 - The most common and most lethal method of suicide is by using firearms.
+The most recent U.S. data (2016) showed that 51% of suicides used firearms.
+During 2016 in Alabama approximately 70% of suicides used guns.

 Alabama Suicide Fact Sheet provided by the Alabama Department of Public Health